Section 21 SAHPRA Applications: Accessing Unregistered Medicines in South Africa

 How long does SAHPRA take to decide a Section 21 application?

 SAHPRA's Section 21 guideline records an aim to respond to individual named-patient applications within 24 hours.
 The application portal states that processing takes up to three working days, excluding any time the application spends in a queried state.
-A complete first submission — motivation, consent proof, product information and proof of payment all attached — is the fastest path.
+Time in query does not count against either figure, so a queried application takes longer than both.

 Who can apply for Section 21 authorisation in South Africa?